wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

----
-lab:
-  title: 'Exercise 04: Back up Azure Linux virtual machines'
-  module: 'Guided Project: Deploy and administer Linux virtual machines'
-  description: Create a Linux virtual machine.
-  duration: 30 minutes
-  level: 300
-  islab: true
-  primarytopics:
-    - Azure
-    - Virtual Machines
----

-# Exercise 04: Create Azure Linux virtual machines
+# Exercise 0: Create Azure Linux virtual machines

 ## Lab requirements

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
 You may change the regions, but the steps were tested using the **West US 3** region.

-### Estimated timing: 30 minutes

 ## Job skills